WSU-kduncan/cicdf25-Riyamh/Project-5/README-CD.md

 # Project 5 - Continuous Deployment

+## Part 4:
+Summarize the project contents in the repository
+Link to README-CI.md and README-CD.md with a brief summary about what users will find in each document.

+---

 ## Part 1
 - AMI: Ubuntu with HVM64 = ami-09e67e426f25ce0d7
 - The instance is t2.medium, that has 2 CPU cores and 4 GB RAM.